ubuntu/snappy-playpen/README.md

 ## How it all works

-No matter if you are
+No matter if you

- - involved with an upstream project who wants to get their software snapped
+ - are involved with an upstream project who wants to get their software snapped
- - somebody who is interested in providing a snap for an app
+ - are somebody who is interested in providing a snap for an app
- - working on a device which needs its software snapped
+ - are working on a device which needs its software snapped
- - somebody who's curious about technology
+ - are somebody who's curious about technology
- - thinks this is interesting
+ - think this is interesting

 we want you to get inolved.